lsst-dm/dmtn-020/index.rst

 day-to-day work.
 Rather, each epic is broken down into a series of self-contained “stories”.
 A :term:`story` describes a planned activity worth between a small fraction of a :term:`SP` and several SPs (more than about 10 is likely an indication that the story has not been sufficiently refined).
+It must be possible to schedule a story within a single sprint, so no story should ever be allocated more than 26 SPs.

 The process for breaking epics down into stories is not mandated.
 In some circumstances, it may be appropriate for the technical manager to provide a